python-botogram/botogram/docs/api.rst

       contains by default the ``/start`` command, and you shouldn't prepend the slash.

+   .. py:attribute:: process_backlog

+      A boolean representing if the backlog should be processed.
+Backlog is intended as all the messages sent to the bot before its startup.
+If this attribute is set to ``False``, as by default, the backlog is not processed by the bot.

    .. py:attribute:: itself

       The :py:class:`botogram.User` representation of the bot's user account.